EngineHub/SquirrelID/README.md

 As a dependency
 ---------------

-Note: We recommend shading or shadowing in SquirrelID for distribution, **relocating** the `com.sk89q.squirrelid` package to an internal package without your project.
+Note: We recommend shading or shadowing in SquirrelID for distribution, **relocating** the `org.enginehub.squirrelid` package to an internal package without your project.

 #### Maven